mohamad7islam/finalProject/README.md

 ## New features ✨
 - The game records every game result so your friends dint deny that you DESTROYED them.
 - You can share the results from the records view by long press on the recored itself.
-- Cool chips sound
+- Cool chips sound.
-- Animated loading screen
+- Animated loading screen.
-- An easter egg
+- An easter egg.